-- The peak times for speed-related crashes occur from 7-8 AM and from 3-6 PM. - Many crashes occur during prime commuter times to and from work and school. - The varied seasons Wisconsin residents enjoy are echoed by the months the majority of crashes occur. - Driving too fast for weather conditions was the primary cause of speed-related crashes for the month of February.
+- The peak times for speed-related crashes occur from 7-8 AM and from 3-6 PM. - Many crashes occur during prime commuter times to and from work and school. - The varied seasons Wisconsin residents enjoy are echoed by the months the majority of crashes occur. - Driving too fast for weather conditions was the primary cause of speed-related crashes from November thru February.